-The stats say that 10% of the world is left-handed with only 3% identifying as solely (or strongly) left-handed.
-This leads to a poor demand for left-handed guitars and lefties often wonder if the guitar is any different from a scissor – made without acknowledging their distinctive existence.
+The stats say 10% of the world is left-handed with only 3% identifying as solely (or strongly) left-handed.
+This leads to poor demand for left-handed guitars and lefties often wonder if the guitar is any different from a pair of scissors – made without acknowledging their distinct existence.

-- 1 Left and Right Handed Guitars: What is the Difference?
+- Left- and Right-Handed Guitars: What’s the Difference?

-The first and most obvious difference you will notice between right and left-handed guitars is the direction of the strings.
+The first and most obvious difference you’ll notice between right- and left-handed guitars is the direction of the strings.
 When you look at the two guitars vertically, the thickest string will be on the opposite end on each type.
-This difference is easy to work around as you can string the guitar upside down (or the other way around).
+This difference is easy to work around, as you can string the guitar upside down (or the other way around).
 You can check out our full guide to guitar strings for more info.

 The pickguard will instantly categorize the orientation of any guitar.
 Right-handed models have it to the right to prevent scuffmarks from the guitar pick as you strum.
 The same pickguard will be on the left when you are facing a left-handed guitar.